Culture

 About BLK’s Greek Life Mode feature

 Just in time with Homecoming season, the feature allows users to display their fraternity or sorority affiliation directly on their profile using custom-designed digital stickers.
-Each of the Divine Nine organizations is represented, from Delta Sigma Theta to Iota Phi Theta.
+Each of the Divine Nine organizations appears in the lineup, from Delta Sigma Theta to Iota Phi Theta.

 Amber Cooper, Head of Brand at BLK, said the feature is about more than aesthetics.
-“Greek life has always been about connection,” she said.
 “We’re honoring that legacy while giving our members a new way to bond during one of the most celebrated cultural moments of the year.”

 About the Greek Life Mode stickers designer